dotimothy/dotimothy/README.md

 ### What I Do
 🔭 I’m currently working on the SCU Complex Fires website (https://scucomplexfires.com) to provide resources for SCU Fire Victims.
 <br>
 🌱 I’m currently learning Python in the Wake of the Artificial Intelligence Industry.
+Also Arduino Uno Circuitry!
 <br>
 👯 I’m looking to collaborate on anything that involves enchancing media.
 <br>